yonga9121/tok_access/README.md

 Every 'tokified' user will have a association named toks.

-A tok is an object that consist of two attributes: token, devise_token.
+A tok is an object that consist of two attributes: token, device_token.

-You should use the devise_token to identify the user devices in which the user has logged in and the token to authenticate the user request.
+You should use the device_token to identify the user devices in which the user has logged in and the token to authenticate the user request.